-Buyers are entitled to inspect at any reasonable time during the week before settlement.
+Buyers are entitled to inspect the property at any reasonable time during the week before settlement.
 Buyers can contact the agent to arrange this inspection.

 The contract of sale requires you to hand over the property in the same condition as when it was sold.

 Taking possession of the property